Alexei Yashin: Return to Russia (2007–2012)

 Perhaps surprisingly, Yashin's agent, Mark Gandler, claimed that Yashin was keen on a return to Ottawa once his contract had been bought-out by the Islanders.
 "It's a new chapter and we'll be calling Ottawa for sure," Gandler was quoted in the Ottawa Sun as saying, adding, "He'd love to return to Ottawa, in fact."
 However, the Senators showed little to no interest in bringing Yashin back into the fold, and Gandler was subsequently "not happy with" contract offers from various NHL teams, resulting in threats of his client returning to Russia to resume his hockey career.
 On 20 July 2007, Yashin signed a one-year contract with Lokomotiv Yaroslavl of the Russian Superleague (RSL).

-On 29 May 2009, it was announced that Yashin had signed with SKA Saint Petersburg of the Kontinental Hockey League (KHL).
-This news came several months after he helped Lokomotiv Yaroslavl reach the seventh game of the Gagarin Cup final, which they lost 1–0.
-That season, he also led the team in both regular season as well playoff scoring, with 47 points (21 goals and 26 assists) in 56 regular season games, and 18 points (7 goals and 11 assists) in 19 playoff games.
+In the 2007–08 season Lokomotiv advanced to the league playoff final facing the regular season leaders, Salavat Yulaev Ufa, where they lost.
+In 56 games, Yashin scored 16 goals and 43 points, leading his team in scoring and in 16 playoff games, recorded eight goals and 14 points, leading his team in playoff scoring.
+He was awarded the Russian SuperLeague's Most Valuable Player Award in 2008.